 Aruba: Country and Foreign Investment

 Aruba has been a Dutch possession since 1642.
-Together with the Dutch Antilles from which Aruba separated in 1986 it is legally part of metropolitan Holland and as such is a European Union territory for which the Netherlands has responsibility.
+Together with the Netherlands Antilles from which it separated in 1986, Aruba is legally part of the Kingdom of the Netherlands and as such is a European Union territory for which the Netherlands is responsible.

-In 1990 Aruba of its own volition surrendered in perpetuity its treaty right to become independent of Holland by the year 1996.
-The Island is politically and economically stable and there is no movement agitating for independence.
-The Queen of the Netherlands is the head of state and she is represented locally by a Governor General appointed for a 6 year term.
+In 1990, of its own volition, Aruba surrendered in perpetuity its treaty right to become independent of the Netherlands.
+The island is politically and economically stable and there is no agitation for independence.
+The monarch of the Netherlands, King William-Alexander, is head of state and is represented locally by a governor general appointed for a 6 year term.

-Whilst Holland retains responsibility for all matters relating to defense, judicial appointments, applications for citizenship and foreign affairs, Aruba retains full autonomy in all internal matters.
-A constitution has been in place since 1986 and the Island has its own democratically elected legislature of 21 members (the Staten) which sits in the capital Oranjestad.
-The executive consists of the Governor and a 7-member Council of Ministers chosen and headed by the Prime Minister.
+While the Netherlands remains responsible for all matters relating to defence, judicial appointments, applications for citizenship and foreign affairs, Aruba retains full autonomy in all internal matters.
+A constitution has been in place since 1986, and the island has its own democratically elected 21-member legislature known as the Estates (Dutch: Staten) which sits in the capital Oranjestad.
+The executive consists of the governor and the 7-member Council of Ministers chosen and headed by the Prime Minister.

-All laws are in Dutch and the highest court is the Dutch Supreme Court in Le Hague.
-However English common law has also influenced Aruban law.
-Aruba has its own university.
+All laws are in Dutch and the highest court is the Dutch Supreme Court in the Hague.
+Though the legal system is based on Dutch civil law, English common law has had some influence.